-Hanging from the rafters in Cardiff Bay are five special jerseys.
-In the history of the Devils five players have contributed so much to the team that they deserved to be recognised for their accomplishments long after they left the club.
-Players come and players go, but nobody will ever replace the five Devils deemed worthy of having their jersey retired.
-The numbers 9, 7, 14, 19 and 35 will forever be etched in the minds of long term fans and passed down through each new generation of Devils fan.
+Hanging from the rafters in Cardiff Bay are seven special jerseys.
+In the history of the Devils, seven players have contributed so much to the team that they deserved to be recognised for their accomplishments long after they left or hung up their skates.
+Players come and players go, but nobody will ever replace the Devils on this list.
+The numbers 7, 9, 10, 14, 19, 26 and 35 will forever be etched in the minds of fans and passed down through each new generation as a part of our proud history.

 7: Doug McEwen

 Doug McEwen is widely regarded as one of, if not the most, talented Devils ever to ice for the Club.
 Hugely skilled and an effortless skater, 'MC' could turn and win games with his relentless backchecking, prolific scoring ability and total reliability in all situations.